Miko Palanca: Life and career

 In mid-2012, he signed a contract with GMA Network thereby ending his career in ABS-CBN that started in 1997.
 He also worked as a freelance actor appearing on all TV networks.

+Death

-On December 9, 2019, the actor died of suicide by jumping off a building in a residential area in Santolan Town in San Juan.
+On December 9, 2019, he died of suicide by jumping off a building in a residential area in Santolan Town in San Juan.
 It was rumored that he suffered from depression related to his love life.